DjangoGirls/tutorial/css/README.md

 ![Figure 14.4](images/final.png)

-Wohoo!
+Woohoo!
 Looks awesome, right?
 The code we just pasted is not really so hard to understand and you should be able to understand most of it just by reading it.

 Don't be afraid to tinker with this CSS a little bit and try to change some things.
 If you break something, don't worry, you can always undo it!